 We will periodically be sending out The Container Chronicle, with the first edition shipping out this morning but in case you aren’t subscribed yet we’ve included it below so you don’t miss out.
 If you’d like to subscribe and stay on top of important industry news fill out the form at the bottom of the page and we will make sure it hits your inbox!

-March ended on a high with the release of Kubernetes 1.10 but April is already shaping up to be a busy month in the world of containers and we are only half way through.
+March ended on a high with the release of Kubernetes 1.10 but April is already shaping up to be a busy month in the world of containers and we are only halfway through.

 Docker + Java 10 = ❤️

 The month began with the general availability of Java 10 which includes a number of interesting new features, the most significant of which to container users is the ability of the Java runtime to recognize memory and CPU constraints applied to the container using cgroups.
-Previous versions of the Java runtime were not aware of resources constraints applied to the container in which it was running, requiring manual configuration of JVM parameters.
+Previous versions of the Java runtime were not aware of resource constraints applied to the container in which it was running, requiring manual configuration of JVM parameters.
 With Java 10, memory and CPU limits are automatically detected and accounted for by the JVM’s resource management.

 The folks at Docker produced a great blog covering the details: